apache/incubator-retired-gearpump-site/how-to-release.md

 As we updated the release documentation, we need to update the navigation bar to reflect this change.

 ### Update the `download.md` for download link
-File `download.md` contains the download link for GearPump.
+File `download.md` contains the download link for Gearpump.
 This also needs to be updated.

 ### Update other pages for new features and introduction
-Please update corresponding pages to reflect GearPump new features.
+Please update corresponding pages to reflect Gearpump new features.

 ## Compile HTML pages
 You need to run